myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-25T07:47:47.066Z
+>
+> btw we may never have announced it, but underscores `_` have been available for some time

+#look_at_this_hashtag

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-25T07:44:49.443Z
+>
+> Now this is the place you belong to :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-25T07:41:56.762Z
+>
+> I have improved the hashtag detection in deck.blue :)  You can now post hashtags with hyphen `-`!

+#look-at-this-hashtag

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-25T06:04:18.134Z
 >
 > imo Bluesky would be a legitimate successor in a sense because of its historical background